 - Support layer has 2 inches of high density base foam

 Another great mattress option for heavier people is the Firm Hybrid Mattress from Titan, which is under the manufacturer Brooklyn Bedding.
 This hybrid mattress comes in many sizes ranging from Twin, Twin XL, Full, Queen, King, California King and Split California King to suit a wide variety of sleepers.
 This mattress was specifically made for plus-size sleepers, and Brooklyn Bedding understands that there’s never a one-size-fits-all when it comes to bedding.
 The hybrid mattress offers firm support and the perfect amount of joint pain and pressure-point relief, while also incorporating quilted gel memory foam for that plush comfort you’re looking for.
 You’ll get a generous 120 night trial and a 10 year warranty with this mattress, so you can be rest assured that if it doesn’t meet your needs, you can return it for your money back.

 Finally, the Avocado mattress features quite a few qualities that would be important to someone who carries a lot of weight.
 For starters, the four inches of eco-INSTITUT certified Dunlop latex is on the firmer end of the medium spectrum, and this ensures you don’t sink in too much.
 The product is also highly durable and features a half inch of Joma® New Zealand Wool, which acts as a natural fire retardant while providing soft comfort.
 This product even goes the extra mile in placing a final one inch layer of high density Dunlop latex beneath the pocketed-coil innerspring unit for added support, ideal for heavier bodies.

 A Few Factors Regardless of Weight

-Before we jump into specifics, let’s take a moment to cover a few key aspects of mattress shopping to keep in mind regardless of your weight.
+Before we jump into specifics, let’s take a moment to cover a few key aspects of mattress shopping you should keep in mind, regardless of your weight: